wichayutdew/device-setup/notes/leetcode-cheatsheet.md

         3. then finally, we can just pick just values and convert into list

     **Complexity** Time: O(n * nlogn) Space: O(n)

+### Pacific Atlantic water flow

+    _Default case_, if the input matrix is empty then return empty list

+    **Solve**
+        1. idea of the question is to return the coordinate(s) in matrix where rain water flows to both pacific and atlantic ocean
+        2. so, we need 2 boolean matrices to store each coordinate that water can flow back to either pacific or atlantic ocean respectively
+        3. the idea to check the water flow is one variance of dfs question. so we need dfs helper function to do reverse check if water from each ocean can reaches back to that certain cell.
+        4. in helper function, we do normal out of bound check, if the water is already flows thru that coordinate, or if water aren't able to reach that certain cell since the height of current coordinate is lower than the surrounding cells
+        5. otherwise we mark the cell as reached
+        6. in main function, we loop thru each column, top and bottom row, to see if pacific and atlantic ocean water can reach back to each cells
+        7. then in each rows, left and right most column, we do the same to check ocean water can flow back or not
+        8. then finally we iterate thru the matrix. to see if both pacific and atlantic reach boolean array are true. if yes we add that coordinate into result list.
+        9. then return the result

+    **Complexity** Time: O(m*n) Space: O(m*n) // we need to flows to all cells 3 times